AmosNimos/Pix/README.md

 Pix is meticulously designed for 2D pixel art, operating effortlessly in terminal emulators.
 Developed in Python and licensed under the GNU Affero General Public License, Pix is your streamlined command-line solution for crafting and editing pixel art.
 It’s stripped of unnecessary bloat while delivering the most essential features.
 Pix is a groundbreaking tool for terminal-based pixel art creation in color!

+## Mindset

+If limitations fuel creativity, then prepare to experience one of the most creatively invigorating pieces of software in your lifetime.
+Welcome to Pix—where less is more, and imagination knows no bounds!
+Some ask, "Why reinvent the wheel?"
+To which I respond, "Wheels?
+Who needs them!"
+Pix isn't about sticking to the familiar; it's about blazing a new trail.
+Why settle for the mundane when you can craft your masterpiece with a tool that’s as innovative as your creativity?

 ## Made in pix:

+I whipped up these examples back when Pix was barely holding itself together with duct tape and a few colors.
+If I could make something half-decent with that hot mess, just think of what you could create with a fully functional version!

 <img src="./examples/example_001.png">
 <img src="./examples/example_002.png">